5.1 Biomass Pyrolysis

 Figure 5.1 shows a graphic of the four methods of thermochemical conversion of biomass, with pyrolysis highlighted.
 We just went over combustion and gasification, and we’ll cover direct liquefaction later on in the semester.

-There are differences for each of the thermal processes.
+There are differences in each of the thermal processes.
 For combustion, the material is in an oxygen-rich atmosphere, at a very high operating temperature, with heat as the targeted output.
 Gasification takes place in an oxygen-lean atmosphere, with a high operating temperature, and gaseous products being the main target (syngas production in most cases).
-Direct liquefaction (particularly hydrothermal processing) occurs in a non-oxidative atmosphere, where biomass is fed into a unit as aqueous slurry at lower temperatures, and bio-crude in liquid form is the product.
+Direct liquefaction (particularly hydrothermal processing) occurs in a non-oxidative atmosphere, where biomass is fed into a unit as an aqueous slurry at lower temperatures, and bio-crude in liquid form is the product.

 So, what is pyrolysis?
 There are several definitions depending on the source, but essentially it is a thermochemical process, conducted at 400-600°C in the absence of oxygen.
 The process produces gases, bio-oil, and a char, and as noted in Lesson 4, is one of the first steps in gasification or combustion.
 The composition of the primary products made will depend on the temperature, pressure, and heating rate of the process.